Alois-xx/SerializerTests/README.md

 - https://aloiskraus.wordpress.com/2017/04/23/the-definitive-serialization-performance-guide/

-The project compiles to .NET 5.0, .NET Core 3.1 and .NET 4.8 where you can check out the serialization performance in your favorite .NET Framework.
+The project compiles to .NET 6, .NET 5, .NET Core 3.1 and .NET 4.8 where you can check out the serialization performance in your favorite .NET Framework.
+To compile the solution you need Visual Studio 2022.
 The currently tested Serializers are
 - BinaryFormatter
 - Bois (https://github.com/salarcode/Bois)